Andrew-M-C/go.jsonvalue/docs/en/05_marshal_unmarshal.md

 func (v *V) MustMarshalString(opts ...Option) string
 ```

-In current version of jsonvalue, error will occurred in situations below:
+In the current version of jsonvalue, errors will occur in the situations below:

-1. `*V` is `NotExist` type
+1. `*V` is of `NotExist` type
-2. Illegal floating numbers included like `+Inf`, `-Inf` or `NaN`, while no special operation to these floating values a specified.
+2. Illegal floating numbers are included like `+Inf`, `-Inf` or `NaN`, while no special operation for these floating values is specified.
-   - Special options with these floating value will mentioned later in other sections.
+   - Special options for these floating values will be mentioned later in other sections.
-3. Illegal configurations included in additional options.
+3. Illegal configurations are included in additional options.

 ---